Pillars of Emotional Intelligence: Mastering the 4 Key Components

 nn

 The reason high-performing individuals score poorly on emotional intelligence measures is not that they lack ambition or self-awareness as a concept.
-It is that their nervous systems have been trained — through years of intellectual reinforcement and emotional suppression — to route internal signals away from conscious processing.
+It is that their nervous systems have been trained — through years of intellectual reinforcement and strategies for emotional regulation and well-being — to route internal signals away from conscious processing.
 They feel something.
 They do not know what it is.
 They move on.

 nn

 I consistently observe a specific sequence in these individuals: a triggering event occurs, the body responds with a clear physiological signal, and the brain — particularly the prefrontal cortex — intercepts that signal and reframes it as a problem to be solved rather than an emotion to be processed.
-The result is a person who is perpetually analyzing their way through situations that require felt intelligence, not calculated intelligence.
+The result is a person who is perpetually analyzing their way understanding others through theory of mind situations that require felt intelligence, not calculated intelligence.

 nn